mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/schema-migration-guide.md

 4. And in the ESR after that, now we can finally drop the old column.

 This deliberately skips renaming the column for simplicity.
 Depending on your use-case, you can do that if you want to.
-It is a fast operation that does not rebuild the table in both MySQL and Postgres, so there are no issues.
+It is a fast operation that does not rebuild the table in both MySQL and PostgreSQL, so there are no issues.

-### How do I add a unique constraint to a table (postgres only)
+### How do I add a unique constraint to a table (PostgreSQL only)

 ```sql
 CREATE UNIQUE INDEX CONCURRENTLY IF NOT EXISTS oauthaccessdata_clientid_userid_key on oauthaccessdata(clientid, userid);